 The bill amends the law regarding absentee ballots in Arkansas, specifically focusing on the absentee ballot voter statement.
 It introduces new requirements for the voter statement, which must now include a bold statement affirming the voter's qualifications and the integrity of their voting process.
-This statement emphasizes that the voter has not yet voted, that the ballot enclosed is their own, and that they have not received unauthorized assistance.
+This statement emphasizes that the voter has not yet voted, that the ballot enclosed is their own, and that they have not received unauthorized assistance in voting.
 Additionally, the bill establishes penalties for providing false information, including fines and potential imprisonment.

 Old version HB1925 V2 - 4-3-2025 12:13 PM: 7-5-409(b)